Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Scenario B: I've pressed the power button, but it's completely dead.
 No sound, no suction.

-7. Remove Snotty Boss from the water and TAP IT UPSIDE DOWN on a hard bench top 4-5 times (the upside down position is critical, as it can JOLT the cog in the internal motor.
-Some water will drip out the small black air hole on the blue part - this is a good thing.
+3. TAP UNIT FIRMLY UPSIDE DOWN on a hard bench top 4-5 times (the upside down position is critical, as it can JOLT the cog in the internal motor.

 Thank you for putting your trust in the Snotty Boss Nasal Aspirator and shopping with snottynoses.com.au.
 We'd love you to tell your friends and family about the product that is transforming the way families deal with colds and congestion.